KnpLabs/symfony-with-composer/README.md

 2) Installation
 ---------------

-Once you've downloaded the standard edition, installation is easy, and basically involves making sure your system is ready for Symfony.
+Once you've downloaded the composer edition, installation is easy, and basically involves making sure your system is ready for Symfony.

 ### a) Check your System Configuration